aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-image/_index.md

 ## Why Should You Use the Convert Range to Image API?

-- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and providing comprehensive documentation.
 Compared with building custom chart‑rendering solutions, this significantly reduces development workload.
 - **Cost‑Effective**: You can convert range data without first uploading the entire workbook, which saves storage space and reduces costs.
 - **Pixel‑Perfect Preservation**: Faithfully replicates Excel’s appearance—including cell formatting, formulas (as displayed values), borders, colors, and conditional formatting—in the output image.
 - **Universal Compatibility**: Image formats (PNG, JPEG, TIFF, BMP, SVG, and others) are viewable on any device or platform without specialized software, ensuring maximum accessibility.